cado-security/cado-api-examples/README.md

 python3 examples/timeline_queries.py
 ```

-> There are many examples and explanations inside each module, some of the exampples not run automatically when executing the module as in the above^ so please open and read each module for explantaion examples on a specific topic.
+> There are many examples and explanations inside each module.
+Some of the examples not run automatically when executing the module as in the above^ so please open and read each module for explantaion examples on a specific topic.